On a campus tour, our student guides will spend an hour sharing what it's like to live and learn in our distinct urban setting. You'll see:

 - and more

-We offer campus tours year-round Monday through Friday at 10:00 a.m. and 2:00 p.m.
-Most campus tours last about 60 minutes.
-From October to June, tours are also offered most Saturdays at 10:00 a.m. and noon.
+From October to June, campus visits are also offered most Saturdays at 10:00 a.m. and noon.

-Admissions Counselor information sessions are also available, taking place in the Seattle University Admissions and Alumni Building (where the campus tour begins/ends) 30-minutes prior to the start of the campus tour.
-These optional information sessions are designed to give you a brief overview of the university, as well as our admissions and scholarship process.
+At the beginning of the campus visit, informational sessions will take place in the Seattle University Admissions and Alumni Building (where the campus tour begins/ends).
+These information sessions are designed to give you a brief overview of the university, as well as our admissions and scholarship process.

 All Seattle University visitors are welcome to join a campus tour, though the information shared is focused on the undergraduate student experience.